thedaviddias/bfdes.in/posts/hello-world.md

 });
 ```

 Highlighting is carried out by highlight.js, but delegated to katex.js for code marked as ‘math’.
 Both these tools tag the HTML they generate with classes that are targeted by CSS loaded on the client.

 ## Further reading

 If you are thinking about writing a blog or creating documentation consider using [Gatsby.js](https://www.gatsbyjs.org) or [Next.js](https://nextjs.org).

 However, keep in mind that they sacrifice the dynamism afforded by a hybrid solution.
-e.g. if you wish to filter posts by tag then you will end up generating as many pages as you have tags.
+For example, if you wish to filter posts by tag then you will end up generating as many pages as you have tags.

 If you want to learn more about server-side rendering please take a look at [this](https://tylermcginnis.com/react-router-server-rendering/) blog post.
 And if you wish to write in TypeScript take a look at [my repo](https://github.com/bfdes/bfdes.in) as well.